-Being based out of Mount Vernon Presbyterian School, MVIFI has the privilege of seeing Design Thinking and Student Agency happening all around us.
-We recently published a story before the winter holidays regarding work being done on the Glenn Campus that involved humanities students being given a large amount of freedom in empathy based PBL (project based learning).
+Being based out of the Mount Vernon School, Muont Vernon Ventures has the privilege of seeing Design Thinking and Student Agency happening all around us.
+We recently published a story before the winter holidays regarding work being done on the Upper Campus that involved humanities students being given a large amount of freedom in empathy based PBL (project based learning).
 Today, we want to turn our focus to the Founders Campus students and a multi-week project being done in the grade 5 math classes that continues to highlight the buy-in and craftsmanship that can happen when students are given freedom and choice.

 Next week we’ll conclude this in-depth classroom series as we look at how Darlington School has begun to implement Design Thinking in multiple areas of their school.